yavorsky/timestamp-brunch/README.md

-# Brunch Hash
+# TimeStamp Hash

-Add hash to files compiled by brunch
+Add timestamp to avoid the cache.
+JS/CSS